dylankrieg/Go-Web-App/README.md

 * Users can play their friends anonymously via a link
 * UI size and layout adjusts dynamically with window size

-Tech stack: React, Node.js, Socket.io
+Tech stack: React, Node.js, Socket.io, HTML, CSS

 ### Do you want to play a demo?
 Head here -> [http://go.dylankriegman.com](http://go.dylankriegman.com)
 Please note, multi-player functionality in still development.
 This code is not fully updated